-Erin Conklin’s eyes light up when she talks about the primary and secondary source reader she created for Duval County Public School’s African American Studies elective.
+Erin Conklin’s eyes light up when she talks about the primary and secondary source student book she created for Duval County Public School’s African American Studies elective.

 “Social Studies is under such intense scrutiny these days,” Conklin said.
-“I viewed this reader as an ongoing opportunity to convince people that Social Studies is still relevant, and that it’s important for students to learn history – including state and local history - from different perspectives.”
+“I viewed this student book as an ongoing opportunity to convince people that Social Studies is still relevant, and that it’s important for students to learn history – including state and local history - from different perspectives.”

 Conklin, a lover of history from a young age, serves as the Supervisor for K-12 Social Studies for Florida’s Duval County Public Schools.
 In this role, which Conklin calls “a dream come true” and a career goal, she oversees the direction of the Social Studies curriculum for more than 200,000 students in the nation’s 20th largest school district.
 As the main coordinator for the district’s Social Studies program, Conklin recognized that incorporating local history into the curriculum would not only help students better understand the historical significance of the area where they lived, it also paved the way for increased student engagement and more positive learning outcomes.